 Andrea Menard is Grandmother Wind

 Humanity is entering the time of the Sacred Feminine.
-As a proud advocate for Mother Earth, gender equality, reconciliation and unity amongst all nations, Andrea was born to lead others through this transition from the Sacred Masculine to the Sacred Feminine.
+As a proud advocate for Mother Earth, gender equality, reconciliation and unity amongst all nations, Andrea was born to lead others through this transition from the Sacred Masculine to Rise of the Sacred Feminine.

 Andrea aspires to find balance and meaning in the simple, natural things in life.
 Always a spiritual student, her work as a spiritual teacher was born the day she accepted her traditional Cree name, Notigwew Yutin, which means Grandmother Wind in English.